g-beast/BeautifulSoup/README.md

 # BeautifulSoup
  Web scraping for movies

- ensure all  required libraries are installed usin pip
+ Ensure all  required libraries are installed using pip

-chose the website
+Choose the website

-ask for permission for scrapping a website
+Ask for permission for scrapping a website

-each step has been commened out any improvements or more than welcome
+Each step has been commened out

+Any improvements or more than welcome

-all the links are then stored in a text file
+All the links are then stored in a text file